| resources: | Home RoadMap Installation Mailing List Source Code Bugs Screenshots Contributors |

 This can be a very complicated operation if done manually but fortunately there's a one click solution.

-Clicking on a link to an xpi file accomplishes all this in one step
+Clicking on a link to an xpi

 - the package downloads to your "chrome" directory and is then registered in the chrome registry.